civicsense2025/withme.travel/docs/authentication.md

 • Handles Next.js 15's async route parameters properly
 • Includes comprehensive error handling and recovery
 • Simplifies authentication checks in both client and server contexts
+• Uses constants from database.ts for all database interactions
-• Avoids complexity that leads to bugs (no refresh locks, counters, etc.)
+• Avoids complexity that leads to bugs
 • Follows best practices for security and user experience